TristanSaidi/MNIST-Neural-Net-Classifier/README.md

 # MNIST-Neural-Net-Classifier
 Run Display.py and wait for the model to train.
 Once the GUI appears, draw different digits and press Enter to see models prediction.
 To reset GUI window press 'r'.

+Model hyperparameters can be updated in the Display.py file as well - number of iterations and learning rate can be modified in the call to generate_model().
+Change the structure of the Neural network by modifying the global variable "layers_dims", and choose the activation functions by changing "layer_activation_list".